- Email: email@example.com

-I am currently doing a PhD with Dr Lindsay Lee (Univeristy of Sheffield) but I am situated in the Institute for Climate and Atmospheric Science and I am an active member of the Atmospheric Chemistry and Aerosols research group.
+I am currently doing a PhD in the Institute for Climate and Atmospheric Science and I am an active member of the Atmospheric Chemistry and Aerosols research group.
 In 2018, I completed an integrated MPhys degree in Edinburgh at Heriot-Watt University in mathematical physics, with research projects in classical and quantum optics in Dr Jonathan Leach’s group.
 Modeling work piqued my interests when I took a class in mathematical biology and it combined perfectly with my passion for climate to lead me to atmospheric physics at Leeds.

 - MPhys Mathematical Physics